BUGS-NYU/schedge/docs/CONTRIBUTING.md

 - `@Organize` - We should reorganize this code

 ### Before Creating a PR
-- Making sure that the code compiles and test your code.
+- Make sure that the code compiles and test your code.
 - Format your code with [clang-format](https://github.com/mprobst/ClangFormatIJ/).